NHBSystems/NHB_AD7124/README.md

 <br>

-The `readIcTemp(ch)` reads the temperature sensor embeded in the AD7124.
+The `readIcTemp(ch)` method reads the temperature sensor embedded in the AD7124.
 The channel must be properly configured to read the sensor first.

 ```cpp
 double readIcTemp(uint8_t ch);